Find Your Perfect School

 In addition to the art history major courses, students will explore various topics related to anthropology, literature, history, science, and media and performance studies.
-It is of the few online programs that allow undergraduate students to conduct independent research.
+It is one of the few online programs that allow undergraduate students to conduct independent research.

 Location: St. Charles, Missouri

-The Online Bachelor’s in Art History & Visual Culture at Lindenwood University is best for students with an associate degree in a related field.
+The Online Bachelor’s in Art History and Visual Culture at Lindenwood University is best for students with an associate degree in a related field.
 Students can take advantage of the fast-paced course sequencing and graduate in two years.
 Lindenwood also offers various financial aid opportunities to help students alleviate financial problems.

 This online art history and visual culture degree helps students gain knowledge about artistic expression and production from a historical perspective.
 Courses are designed to help students gain competence in art history theory for various art-related professions.

-Few of the topics you’ll explore include:
+A few of the topics you’ll explore include: